svpino/ml.school/README.md

 pipeline, run it, and track the data it generates.

 In this section, we will run the training pipeline locally.
-For information on how to run the pipeline in a distributed environment, check the [Running The Pipelines in Production](#running-the-pipelines-in-production) section.
+For information on how to run the pipeline in a distributed environment, check the [Running Pipelines in Production](#running-pipelines-in-production) section.

 From the repository's root directory, run the training pipeline locally using the following command: